 The overheating assistance defined in TS 38.331 is added in LTE UE assistance information, this new field indicates the overheating assistance information for SCG in (NG)EN-DC.
 To simplify the ASN.1 signaling design, the new field refers to the NR OverheatingAssistance IE in TS 38.331 and indicates the UE's preference on reduced configuration for NR SCG.
 If UE reports the new field (overheating assistance for SCG), MN can just transfers it to SN.

 The associated main changes in TS 36.331 are given below.

+UEAssistanceInformation-v16xy-IEs ::= SEQUENCE {

+overheatingAssistanceForSCG-r16 OCTET STRING OPTIONAL,

+nonCriticalExtension SEQUENCE {} OPTIONAL

+}